 Many Names in Chinese for Bean Thread Noodles

 There are many names in Chinese for bean thread noodles, such as 粉條, 粉條絲, and 冬粉.
 They are usually sold in markets or shops in a dry form.
 The most famous and the best bean thread noodles come from Longkou city in the Shandong Province in China.
 This is why you will often see the word “Longkou” on the packaging for bean thread noodles.

-Bean thread noodles can be used in many different ways and in many different dishes.
+Bean thread noodles can be used in many different ways and many different dishes.
 Examples include stir-fries, soups, cooking the bean thread noodle in a broth then draining and mixing with some sauce.
 You can also cook bean thread noodles in a hot pot or use them in vegetarian Chinese buns or even as a dumpling filling.
 You can deep fry the bean thread noodles and use as a garnish or mix with pork mince and make lion head meatballs.
 Bean thread noodles are an incredibly versatile ingredient.

 Generally, you have to soak bean thread noodles in warm water for 15 to 20 minutes before you cook them.
 You then drain the noodles and use according to a recipe.
-If you don’t soak the bean thread noodles beforehand, you will either be unable to cook the noodles evenly or the noodles will simply absorb all the liquid and soup.
+If you don’t soak the bean thread noodles beforehand, you will either be unable to cook the noodles evenly, or the noodles will absorb all the liquid and soup.

 Popular Ways to Serve These Noodles

 However, another popular way to serve these noodles is to deep-fry them in hot oil.
 In this case, the noodles should not be soaked or blanched first.
 Just add them straight into the hot oil and watch them puff up.

 The best temperature for frying bean thread noodles is around 170 to 180 C. You can test the oil temperature by putting one small section of the noodles into the oil.
 If the noodles immediately float on top of the oil and the oil bubbles immediately, then the oil is at a perfect temperature.